AceGK/imperial-archive/README.md

 - **Modern UX** - A clean, fast interface built with modern web technologies

 ## 🎓 Learning Goals & Technical Challenges
 I started this app to gain deeper experience with **TypeScript**, **Algolia v5**, **Sanity v4**, and **Next.js 15**.
+I have built e-commerce applications with this stack professionally, but they are in private repositories.
+This project serves as a public demonstration.

-I chose to use the Black Library catalog as the dataset because I'm a fan of these books, and the catalog presents several interesting technical challenges that make it ideal for learning:
+I chose the Black Library catalog because I'm a fan of Warhammer 40k books, and the catalog presents several interesting technical challenges that make it ideal for learning:

 ### 📊 Data Complexity